Evidence global bank UBS made “fictitious” trades to US markets

 I was blocked again the following week as Judge Card-Stubbs violated the Bahamas courts’ commitment to allow the public and press at hearings.

-If UBS’ own court defense validates the central contention that trades never reached the U.S., how does a bank accused of counterfeiting trades simply shrug off the allegations?
+How does a bank accused of counterfeiting trades simply shrug off the allegations and avoid arguing a defense in court?
 And why should the SEC and U.S. courts not care?
 The SEC hasn’t responded to the Starostenkos’ complaint.

 Naureen Hassan.